sitegeist/Sitegeist.CsvPO/README.md

 ## Configuration

-The following configurations allow to control the behavior of the package and the provided manangement options.
+The following configurations allow to control the behavior of the package and the provided management options.

 ```yaml
 Sitegeist: